phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

     resb 64
 stack_top:
 ```
-A stack doesn't need to be initialized with data because we will `pop` only if we `pushed` before.
-By using the [.bss] section and the `resb` (reserve byte) command, we just declare the length of the uninitialized data (64 byte) and avoid storing these bytes in the executable.
-When loading the executable, GRUB will create the section and the stack in memory.
-To use this stack, we update the stack pointer register right after `start`:
+A stack doesn't need to be initialized because we will `pop` only when we `pushed` before.
+So storing the stack memory in the executable would make it unnecessary large.
+By using the [.bss] section and the `resb` (reserve byte) command, we just store the length of the uninitialized data (64 byte).
+When loading the executable, GRUB will create the section of required size in memory.

+To use the new stack, we update the stack pointer register right after `start`:

 ```nasm
 global start